ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/VXCases.rst

 Generate Plots
 ^^^^^^^^^^^^^^^^^

 The plots are created using the graphics generation script that comes with the SRW App v2.1.0 release.
 Information on the plots and instructions on how to run the script can be found in :doc:`Chapter 12 <srw_v2.1.0:Graphics>` of the v2.1.0 release documentation.
-If the python environment is already loaded (i.e., ``(regional_workflow)`` is visible in the command prompt), users can navigate to the directory with the plotting scripts and run ``plot_allvars.py``:
+If the python environment is already loaded (i.e., ``(workflow_tools)`` is visible in the command prompt), users can navigate to the directory with the plotting scripts and run ``plot_allvars.py``:

 .. code-block:: console